 - Find the pressure point and apply firm pressure for 30 seconds to one minute before moving on to the next.

-Use small circular motions on each pressure point.
-Apply firm pressure, but make sure it’s not so strong that it causes pain.
+Tip: Use small circular motions on each pressure point.
+The pressure should be firm, but make sure it’s not so strong that it causes pain.

 The pressure points useful for the treatment of ED include:

 Ht7 is at the crease of your wrist.
-It aligns with your pinkie and is about one finger’s width in from the edge.
+It aligns with your pinky and is about one finger’s width in from the edge.

-Lv3 is on the top of your foot between your big and second toes and about 2 inches down.
+Lv3 is on the top of your foot between your big and second toes, about 2 inches down.